-California Skin Institute providers offer many treatment options for reducing the appearance of acne scars, with one such treatment being dermal grafting.* This acne treatment option is used for patients dealing with pitted and ice pick scars, and is combined with the subcision technique.* The main feature of dermal grafting is the transplantation of collagen-rich cells and fibroblasts under the deep acne scar to stimulate collagen growth that eventually leads to a lifting of the scar.* At California Skin Institute, our providers have cultivated deep experience with this delicate procedure and have helped many patients achieve significant improvement in the appearance of acne scars.*
+California Skin Institute offers many treatment options for reducing the appearance of acne scars, with one such treatment being dermal grafting.
+This acne treatment option is used for patients dealing with pitted and ice pick scars, and is combined with the subcision technique.
+The main feature of dermal grafting is the transplantation of collagen-rich cells and fibroblasts under the deep acne scar to stimulate collagen growth that eventually leads to a lifting of the scar.
+At California Skin Institute, our physicians have cultivated deep experience with this delicate procedure and have helped many patients achieve significant improvement in the appearance of acne scars.

 How Dermal Grafting Works

 Dermal grafting is an acne treatment procedure that is used to enhance the outcomes of acne subcision.

 During subcision, a small needle is inserted near the scar, and is moved around under the skin to break up the scar tissue and un-tether the scar so that it can be lifted.
 With each treatment, the area is stimulated to produce more collagen and tissue under the scar; thus giving it support and helping to lift it over time.

 With dermal grafting, your California Skin Institute surgeon will go a step further and will transplant fibroblasts and collagen-rich cells under the scar, to help the body grow additional tissue and provide support faster.